alepulver/my-thesis/python-workflow/README.md

 Similar to the previous one, but added the ability to go to the previous step in the workflow.
 The decision of when to do so is still in the step's logic, not configurable.

+## Case 2.5

+- Encapsulate the logic with the State Pattern

+Each method represents a different entry point, using instance variables for communication.
+Note that branching and looping constructs have to be simulated by setting the next state (using native language constructs inside the entry points).
+Also states have a start method, but they can only return by starting another one.

 ## Case 3

 - Move the logic to a handler